 As promised I have now posted lists of all the men mentioned in the 9th East Lancs war diary between 1915 and 1917 in the Salonika and the Balkans sub forum.
 If anyone would like a copy of the page photo on which a name appears that they are interested in, send me a direct message with your email address and I will send you a copy.

 I have been working my way through the photographs I have of the 9th East Lancs war diary and have created a list of all the men who are mentioned.
 I have decided to post the list on the Salonika sub forum to help anyone who enters one of the names in a search, I can then provide details of the entries if requested.
 I may also do the same for the units that are mentioned.
-A thought occurred to me as I was doing this, if a battalion war diary is missing, it would be possible to use the diaries of the other battalions in the brigade to work their movements.
+A thought occurred to me as I was doing this, if a battalion war diary is missing, it would be possible to use the diaries of

 I have finished 'Adventures of a Despatch Rider' and very enjoyable it was too.
 Looking for another book to read, my wife had just finished Victoria Hislops novel 'The Thread' which starts in Thessaloniki in May 1917 and although she warned me that it is a romantic novel aimed more at a female audience it was nevertheless a good read and I should give it a go.
 Once I have read it I will post a review on the Salonika and the Balkans sub forum.

 I have just started reading 'Adventures of a Despatch Rider' by Captain W.H.L.
 Watson as part of my research.
 My Grandfather became a despatch rider and used to tell me stories about the various motorcycles he used.
-Although the book is about the early months of the war on the western front, it does give you an incite into the day to day activity of these brave men and is well worth a read even if you have no specific interest in Despatch riders or like me your relative served in a different theatre.
+Although the book is about the early months of the war on the western front, it does give you an incite into the day to day activity of these brave men and is well worth a read even if you have no specific interest in Despatch riders or like me your relative served in a different the

 I have started a new series of 9th E Lancs war diary posts in the Salonika and the Balkans sub forum.
 Initially they will be from September 1916 and include the battle of Machukovo, I may also add another at a later date for April and May 1917 (first battle of Doiran).